tsadpbb/atropos/environments/hack0/README.md

 # Punchline VR-CLI Environment

-This fork contains an Atropos environment designed to train a large language model to generate humorous punchlines for jokes.
-The environment utilizes a Reinforcement Learning (RL) technique called Verifiable Rewards via Completion Likelihood Improvement (VR-CLI), from the paper "Learning to Reason for Long-Form Story Generation" (Gurung & Lapata, 2025) [https://arxiv.org/html/2503.22828v1](https://arxiv.org/html/2503.22828v1).
+This environment trains an LLM to generate humorous punchlines for jokes, utilizing a Reinforcement Learning (RL) technique called Verifiable Rewards via Completion Likelihood Improvement (VR-CLI), from the paper "Learning to Reason for Long-Form Story Generation" (Gurung & Lapata, 2025) [https://arxiv.org/html/2503.22828v1](https://arxiv.org/html/2503.22828v1).

-## Environment Design
+## Design

 The core idea is to teach a model not just to produce a punchline, but to first generate "reasoning" that leads to a good punchline.
 The quality of this reasoning is then "verified" by measuring how much it improves the likelihood (reduces the perplexity) of the *actual* punchline from the dataset, as assessed by a separate, fixed reference model.
 This greatly reduces overfitting, as the model does not have access to the ground-truth answer.
 Typical fine-tuning fails at this, as it makes the model memorize the jokes rather than gain an understanding of why they are funny.

 ## Example

-Here's an example of how the model generates a punchline with reasoning:
+Here's an example of one trajectory:

 ```
 Question: What do you call a herd of cows masturbating?